The beauty under the mighty volcano

 The 5th century BC Sicilian cook Mithaecus (Μίθαικος) is credited with the first cookbook written in Greek, therefore he was the earliest cookbook author in any language whose name is known.
 It is said that Mithaecus brought knowledge of Sicilian gastronomy to Greece.
 Specifically, according to sources of varying reliability, he worked in Sparta, from which he was expelled as a bad influence and in Athens, where he earned an unfavorable mention in Plato's dialogue Gorgias.
 Only one very brief recipe survives from his cookbook, thanks to a quotation in the "Deipnosophistae" (Δειπνοσοφισταί - which mean "dinner-table philosophers" or perhaps "authorities on banquets") of Athenaeus.
 It is in the Doric dialect of Greek (appropriate both to Greek Sicily and to Sparta) and describes, in one line, how to deal with the fish Cepola macrophthalma, a ribbon-like fish here called tainia (known in Italian as cepola and in modern Greek as κορδέλα): gut, discard the head, rinse, slice; add cheese and olive oil.

 Pasta alla Norma

 Pasta alla Norma (it’s called Norma after the nineteenth-century opera of the same name by Bellini, a true child of Catania) is a pasta dish made out (usually) of macaroni-like penne, tomato sauce, largely sliced aubergines, and often topped with salty ricotta (ricotta salata).
 If I could eat pasta alla Norma every day for the rest of my life, I’d be a happy guy!

 Sicily is the oldest Italian and Western location on record where pasta was part of the local cuisine after being worked into long and thin forms, dating back to around the 12th century.
-This is attested by the “Tabula Rogeriana”, reporting some traditions about the Sicilian kingdom.
-The Nuzhat al-mushtāq fi'khtirāq al-āfāq (translated as "the book of pleasant journeys into faraway lands"), most often known as the Tabula Rogeriana, is a description of the world and world map created by the Arab geographer, Muhammad al-Idrisi, in 1154.
+This is attested by the “Tabula Rogeriana”, reporting some traditions about the Sicilian Kingdom.
+The Nuzhat al-mushtāq fi'khtirāq al-āfāq (translated as "the book of pleasant journeys into faraway lands"), most often known as the Tabula Rogeriana, is a description of the world and a world map created by the Arab geographer, Muhammad al-Idrisi, in 1154.
 Al-Idrisi worked on the commentaries and illustrations of the map for fifteen years at the court of the Norman King Roger II of Sicily, who commissioned the work around 1138.